Case Study 1

 Case Study 6

 Gina was a hard-working mom with 2 young children and always looking for opportunities to better improve her chance of retiring early (before age 50).
+She was committed to FIRE (financial independence retire early).

 Over 12 months of working together, she :